KaeptnBalu/Arduino_Spot_Welder_V2/Parts/README.md

 These are the parts you need to buy for building the Spot welder.
 With the Reichelt.de Shop Links you can directly ad all parts to your shopping cart.
-For a complete parts list take a look at the BOM_Arduino_Spot_welder_V2.xlsx
+For a complete parts list take a look at the BOM files.

 Parts not orderd from Reichelt.de: